nottaro/littleroot/content/_index.md

 5. [Methods](Subjects/Methods.md)
 6. [Specialist](Subjects/Specialist.md)

+> [!quote] Yellowstone National Park
+>
+> The entirety of Yellowstone National Park is under the legal jurisdiction of the United States District Court for the District of Wyoming, including a small part of the park that is actually in Idaho.
+According to US law, the jury for a trial has to come from the state and district in which the crime took place.
+However, since this small bit of Idaho has no people living in it, and is also part of a separate court district from the rest of the state, hypothetically the court would be unable to assemble a jury and thus unable to convict you.

 I'm 6'10", in case you were wondering.
 Also I have a 530 000 IQ mental CPU.

 Source: trust me bro

 ~~Why do these notes take so long to sync.~~ It's because I added colons to my titles.
 Obsidian is racist.